 The mass media has a gift for bringing about a certain kind of public relations apotheosis.
-They seize on a person, often with a mixed or downright negative record, and fawn over them with such a massive excess of positive news coverage that they become a heroic figure — obscuring their real failings and often placing them beyond reproach.
+They seize on a person, often with a mixed or downright negative record, and fawn over them with such a massive excess of positive news coverage that the person becomes a heroic figure — obscuring their real failings and often placing them beyond reproach.
 There are a number of reasons for this; partisan interests is one of them, where the media aligned with one political faction wants to elevate one of its partisan allies to ensure that the public views their side favorably.
 Another is simple ratings-chasing; spinning stories about a battle between a moral messiah and the forces of evil is a good way to keep people tuning in.
 It’s not enough to simply say their point of view is the correct one — they must give people charismatic leaders, figures who function as votive objects onto which all kinds of partisan anger and fervor are offloaded.
 Media-generated heroes become stand-ins for people’s own desires and beliefs, proxies which we root for or against — almost like characters in some sort of awful TV show.

 This desire for hero-making was evident in a particularly loathsome way during the years-long battle between Donald Trump and America’s intelligence services, when a succession of bland intelligence goons — James Comey, Robert Mueller, Peter Strzok, etc. — were transformed into martyrs.
 Nevermind that the organizations they presided over are some of the most pathologically evil that exist anywhere in the world — the FBI has long waged a campaign against domestic political dissent going back to the infamous COINTELPRO era of the 1970s, and the CIA has an extensive record of overthrowing democratically-elected foreign governments and torturing prisoners during the so-called War on Terror.
 The evil deeds of America’s intelligence agencies, and the deep amorality of the hacks running them, were all thrown out the window to feed the sort of simplistic good-and-evil narrative that the media thrives on.
 Correctly assessing that Trump was bad (though often making it clear that they thought Trump’s offenses against civility were worse than his crimes against humanity), the media looked for people and groups to serve as antagonists to him.
 However, since the media is corporate-owned and therefore unlikely to express admiration for anyone too far outside of the country’s established power structure, they often chose the most repulsive people to cast as heroes.
 The CIA and FBI were valorized into deeply righteous organizations, “defenders of our democracy” as the common praise went.
 Ask a Guatemalan or a Chilean who suffered under the yolk of a US-backed dictatorship and they would tell you exactly what they think of the CIA being a “defender of democracy.”
 But none of this mattered particularly; the media just kept repeating the same hyperbolic praise until they became universally accepted, and legions of anxious liberals suddenly revere the national security state.

 A similar sort of thing transpired with the Lincoln Project, a group of anti-Trump Republicans who tried to pose as principled and conscientious citizens standing up for democracy.
 Media coverage on CNN, MSNBC, and the like, was universally positive — on Election Night, MSNBC’s Brian Williams even credited the Lincoln Project’s anti-Trump ads with swinging the election.
 This was total nonsense, of course, on account of the fact that the group’s goal of getting Republicans to not vote for Trump failed miserably: Trump actually got a higher percentage of the vote among Republicans in 2020 than he did in 2016.
 And that’s not even taking into account the fact that many of the people involved in the project were rather unsavory.
-Rick Wilson, one of the project’s leaders, posted pictures on social media of him with a cooler emblazoned with the Confederate battle flag; he also said that he too would’ve killed Trayvon Martin, an unarmed black teenager, had he been in the same position as the cop who cut short the life of a 17-year old boy in an act of inhuman cruelty.
+Rick Wilson, one of the project’s leaders, posted pictures on social media of him with a cooler emblazoned with the Confederate battle flag; he also said that he too would’ve killed Trayvon Martin, an unarmed black teenager, had he been in the same position as the wannabe-cop who cut short the life of a 17-year old boy in an act of inhuman cruelty.
 Wilson also made a laundry list of rabidly Islamophobic statements.
 Steve Schmitt, another Lincoln Project leader, served as John McCain’s campaign manager in 2008 and helped launch the career of Sarah Palin, who’s brand of ultra-right pseudo-populism laid the groundwork for the Tea Party and eventually Donald Trump himself.
 And if that wasn’t enough, one of the project’s founders is a predator who sexually harassed young men on a regular basis.
 The Lincoln Project is a fairly transparent grift which didn’t even achieve what it set out to do and is run by tremendously loathsome people, but that doesn’t stop the media from valorizing them and drastically overstating their importance.

 Developing heroes — individuals that people can easily focus their feelings about the world onto — is good for partisan goals and good for ratings.
 Hate Trump?
 Well, you can channel all your outrage at his regime into support for James Comey, who is fighting him.
 Anxious about the Coronavirus and angry about how the federal government is handling it?
 Well, we have a gruff Italian-American guy who’s exactly the sort of person you can fixate on!

-This brings me, in a fairly roundabout way, to the story of New York Governor, Andrew Cuomo.
+This brings me, in a fairly roundabout way, to the story of New York Governor Andrew Cuomo.
 More than all the others — more than the intelligence services, more than the Lincoln Project, more than all the other goons and grifters who are transformed into gods by the magic news wand — Andrew Cuomo has benefitted from our media’s pervasive desire for hero-making.
 The governor of a state that was both the epicenter of America’s early COVID epidemic and the main headquarters of America’s news media, he’s been almost a non-stop presence on our TVs through these past months — his incessant press briefings and interviews are usually accompanied by hyperbolic praise from pundits and talking heads.
 The Cult of Cuomo has grown spectacularly since the pandemic began, and will probably continue to expand like some sort of balloon filled with hot air.
 If things keep going as they are, he might become president someday — a prospect that should make all of us very, very worried.

 Cuomo’s lionization by the news media often goes beyond just being overly enthusiastic and verges into the realm of the bizarre and the cringeworthy.
 Cuomo routinely joins his brother Chris on the latter’s CNN show, where they engage in painfully synthetic sibling banter and where Chris Cuomo does everything he can to further inflate his brother’s gigantic ego — at one point even asking his brother “You’re feeling pretty good about yourself these days, aren’t you?”
 Cuomo received an Emmy award for the daily press briefings he gave on the state of the coronavirus outbreak in his state.
 He likewise received a six-figure book deal, producing a tome called American Crisis: Leadership Lessons from the Covid-19 Pandemic, which was almost certainly ghostwritten (if it wasn’t written by someone else, that would actually be even worse — imagine if he genuinely took the time out of his duties as governor to write a full-length book about himself).
 Rolling Stone said that Cuomo’s response to the pandemic has “helped guide the nation.”
 An entire subculture of weird online liberals developed, whose interest in the governor appeared to be more than political — Vogue ran an article titled “Why We Are Crushing on Andrew Cuomo Right Now,” and Jezebel took a similar line with an article called “Help?
 I Think I’m in Love With Andrew Cuomo!!!”
-An entire subculture of “Cuomosexuals” have come into existence, revering the exceedingly plain governor as some sort of Adonis god of beauty.
+These self-described “Cuomosexuals” revere the exceedingly plain governor as some sort of Adonis god of beauty.

 This is all utterly insane if one looks at the facts of what Cuomo has actually done as governor of New York.
 In fact, exonerating the governor from guilt for the disaster that befell his state requires some pretty extensive cognitive dissonance.
 Everyone grasps, correctly, that the pandemic being so catastrophically terrible in the US wasn’t ordained by some law of nature; it was caused by human decisions and mismanagement, made by President Trump and the extraordinarily useless band of dupes and morons that surrounded him.
 But likewise there was no law of nature saying that New York had to have the worst coronavirus outbreak in the United States — that too was the result of human choices, if we apply the same standard that everyone does to the federal response.
 But somehow Cuomo gets let off the hook, and the fact that the pandemic hit his state so hard is somehow treated as inevitable or beyond his ability to do anything about.